The online Comment window has expired

 • Default_avatar

-Sandra Melcher over 1 year ago
+Sandra Melcher about 2 years ago

 Now is not the time to reduce the Milwaukee Public Library's budget by $1.9 million.
 Doing so compromises democracy in our community.
 The public library is the foundation of democracy in society.
 Now is not the time to reduce access to jobs, literacy, and educational resources.
 We cannot afford to diminish democracy in our community more.